gretkierewicz/dissertation/README.md

 - Changed '\_\_all__' to list in the serializers Meta fields for better control over API views (control over sequence of fields - Module serializer for now)
 - Order serializer - changed back-ref name in Module model to 'form_of_classes'
+- Module serializer/view - simplified: only one serializer with full data and orders' list

 Rejected: